 Camp at the Nomad Dispersed Campground

 Have you ever imagined camping on the edge of the world?
-Camping at the Nomad Dispersed campground should be on everyones list of things to do in South Dakota. (especially for those planning to camp all across the state!)
+Camping at the Nomad Dispersed campground should be on everyone’s list of things to do in South Dakota with kids. (especially for those planning to camp all across the state!)
 The area is seriously beautiful and offers the most insane views and sunsets!

 South Dakota State Capitol

-South Dakota’s state capitol is the city of Pierre.
+South Dakota’s state capital is the city of Pierre.
 Tours of the state capitol building are available.
-You can take a self guided tour using an activity booklet that you will follow along with as your tour progresses.
-Or you can take a guided tours of the capitol building as they are available daily, even on the weekends.
+You can take a self-guided tour using an activity booklet that you will follow along with as your tour progresses.
+Or you can take guided tours of the capitol building as they are available daily, even on the weekends.
 However, make sure you book at least 48 hours in advance!